OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **b.
 We'll always tell you why we're collecting your personal information**

-We'll explain why and how we use it and for how long.
-It's called a "privacy notice".
+We’ll explain why and how we use it and for how long.
+It’s called a “privacy notice”.
 And if we need your parent or guardian's permission we'll give you clear details about what's needed at the time.

 **c.
 We can only use your personal information if we have a valid reason**

 **d.
 We share personal information about you to others but we follow some rules**

-The main rule is we never sell your personal information to anyone.
+The main rule is we will never sell your personal information to anyone.

 **e.
 We might ask you to tell us your age**

-To make sure you use parts of the BBC that are suitable for you.
+To make sure you use the parts of the BBC that are suitable for you.
 For example:

 *   so that adults don't post comments on kid's message boards
 *   when you want to get a BBC account
-*   when you're watching a programme, like on BBC iPlayer, and it's a bit edgy
+*   When you're watching a programme, like on BBC iPlayer, and it's a bit edgy

 **f.
 Sometimes we'll ask to get your parent or guardian's consent**